 Alcohol use in conjunction with psilocybin is a big contraindication and a red flag.
 Alcohol reduces the body’s ability to metabolise psilocybin and increases the chance of adverse effects.
 With most dangerous, major adverse responses to psilocybin, including suicidality, there has been concomitant use of alcohol.
 Don’t drink alcohol if you are taking psilocybin.

-Probably, one of the biggest risk factors for psilocybin use are accidents; driving after an experience, operating heavy machinery, looking after small children and being in a busy, dangerous or chaotic environment ia very bad idea.
+Probably, one of the biggest risk factors for psilocybin use are accidents; driving after an experience, operating heavy machinery, looking after small children and being in a busy, dangerous or chaotic environment is a very bad idea.

 To summarise, psilocybin is considered relatively safe but comes with some precautions: